 New Mobile App Helps Sex Offenders Stay Away from Designated Safety Zones

 This article provides an overview of sex offender registration requirements in the United States.
-Also, it provides a review of a new app that helps registered citizens comply with sex offender safety zones.
+Also, it reviews a new app that helps registered citizens comply with sex offender safety zones.

 There are close to 800,000 registered sex offenders in the United States.
-The federal law is known as the Sex Offender Registration and Notification Act (SORNA).
-It requires states to monitor and track offenders who are released into the community.
-It is a federal crime to knowingly fail to register with the state authority or to fail to check-in with the state authority at the required times.
+The federal law is the Sex Offender Registration and Notification Act (SORNA).
+The ACT requires convicted sex offenders to register with local law enforcement agencies.
+It establishes a nationwide system to track and monitor the whereabouts of sex offenders and provides public access to their information to enhance community safety and awareness.
+Also, it requires states to monitor and track offenders released into the community.
+It is a federal crime to knowingly fail to register with the state authority or to check in with the state authority at the required times.

 Registered Offenders Must Abide by Certain Rules

-Each registered individual has to abide by a certain set of rules for a period ranging from five years to the rest of their life.
-Rules vary based on the severity of the offense and depending on the state where the offender resides.
+Each registered individual has to abide by a particular set of rules for a period ranging from five years to the rest of their life.
+Rules vary based on the offense’s severity and the state where the offender resides.

 Under SORNA, there are three tiers of offenses.

-- Tier 2 offenders include people who commit crimes such as offenses against minors and also sex trafficking.
-They must register for a period of 25 years.
+- Tier 2 offenders include people who commit offenses against minors and sex trafficking.
+They must register for 25 years.

-- Tier 3 is the most serious, as it involves the element of kidnapping, aggravated abuse and involves a minor.
+- Tier 3 is the most serious, as it involves the element of kidnapping and aggravated abuse and involves a minor.
 They must register for life.